 Rapid prototyping is simply using a CNC machine to come up with the working model of a part.
 The model that you ought to come up with here is dependent on your prowess in using the CAD program.

 The traditional rapid prototype machining methods, otherwise known as layered fabrication or free form fabrication, is one of the simplest.
 It doesn’t make use of any special tooling or engineering processes.
-This, in the long run, reduces the time and cost in giving us the end product.
-Definitely, the best choice when cost is of concern.
+This, in the long run, reduces the time and cost of giving us the end product.
+Definitely, the best choice when the cost is of concern.

 Just as the name suggests, rapid prototyping is all about getting a finished part with the least turnaround time.
 All this is however dependent on the size and scaling of the 3D image in concern.

 Here are some of the Rapid Prototype Machining Methods we offer